iGenRLab/Website/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-A research lab in the Psychology Department at [insert]. :fr:
+A research lab in the Psychology Department at Iowa State University. :fr:

 I could add more text here for example